Scotland in Six – Kennetpans Distillery

 Scotland in Six

 My visit has been part of a campaign organised by my friends in DigIt to celebrate Scotland’s six Word Heritage sites.
-Part of the plan is to unearth the hidden gems that are way off the tourist map but that deserve much more fanfare than they currently receive.
+Part of the plan is to unearth the historical hidden gems that are way off the tourist map but that deserve much more fanfare than they currently receive.
 My travels took me to Govan in Glasgow, stunning Hamilton Mausoleum and Cairnpapple Hill amongst others.
 Places I’d never seen before (I’m not supposed to admit that in my line of work) and sites that, with a bit of love (and cash), could be blasted to prominence once again.
 Below are some more highlights from the road and you can read more in this post from my fellow Scotlander, Laura.

 You can vote for your favourite in the huge list of hidden gems here and maybe find inspiration for a trip or two next time you’re in the area.
 Voting closes at the end of July so don’t delay.
 Social media’ers amongst you can also follow along using #ScotlandinSixHG.
 Happy hunting!